 The Festival of the Bells in Hillsboro is a yearly celebration of the bell community with up and coming artists featured each year.
 Vendors, rides, a parade, food and country music are the stars of the festival.
 The core principle for the committee remain the same as to put on the festival with the benefit of the community in mind and to bring everyone together from near and far to the downtown area of Hillsboro to enjoy the entertainment, celebrate our community, the fellowship, and freedoms that come from the founding of our nation.
 The Festival of Bells is the epitome of small town festivals!

 Troy is proclaimed by locals to be the strawberry capital of Ohio, and the Troy Strawberry Festival is one of the premier Midwest festivals that celebrates this berry.
 The festival features more than 100 arts and craft vendors, a parade, car shows, children’s events, a pie-eating contest and 60+ food vendors along the river banks of the Great Miami River.

 Downtown Riverfront, 43215

 One of the most highly acclaimed arts festivals in the U.S., the Columbus Arts Festival features more than 200 artists and craftspeople displaying their works.
 Enjoy three stages of live entertainment, food from Columbus’ finest restaurants, interactive art exhibits, and a hands-on activity area for families with lots of fun projects for kids and their adults.

 Featuring 10 days of music, art and family fun!
-This festival celebrates music and the arts, and features live concerts, daily activities for children and families, an artwalk, a 5K road race, performances at the local mall, and a two-show production by the Ohio University Lancaster Theatre.
+The Lancaster Festival celebrates music and the arts, and features live concerts, daily activities for children and families, an artwalk, a 5K road race, performances at the local mall, and a two-show production by the Ohio University Lancaster Theatre.

-This two-day event celebrates family and community with lively music, dancing in the streets, cultural and arts workshops for children and adults, Latin-American cuisine, and community information tents.
+This two-day Festival Latino event celebrates family and community with lively music, dancing in the streets, cultural and arts workshops for children and adults, Latin-American cuisine, and community information tents.